U.S. Virgin Islands Climate Change Ecosystem-Based Adaptation Guidance: Promoting Resilient Coastal and Marine Communities

 With support from National Oceanic and Atmospheric Administration’s (NOAA) Coral Reef Conservation Program, The Nature Conservancy’s (TNC) Caribbean Program led a project with the objective of developing decision-support tools and conservation strategies that will advance the implementation of ecosystem-based adaptation to climate change within the USVI.
 This initiative draws on stakeholder and expert knowledge of the territory, including understanding of existing development stresses, in order to identify critical socioeconomic and ecosystem vulnerabilities to climate change and to identify feasible options for adaptation.

-To support implementation of EBA in the USVI, TNC conducted the following: (a) socioeconomic vulnerability analysis; (b) mangrove migration analysis, and (c) identification of EBA sites.
-Results from these analyses were presented and discussed with local stakeholder and experts during the USVI Climate Change Ecosystem-based Adaptation Workshop held in June 2013.
+To support implementation of EBA in the USVI, TNC conducted the following: (a) socioeconomic vulnerability analysis, (b) mangrove migration analysis, and (c) identification of EBA sites.
+Results from these analyses were presented and discussed with local stakeholders and experts during the USVI Climate Change Ecosystem-based Adaptation Workshop held in June 2013.

 Socioeconomic Vulnerability Analysis